johnpuddephatt/zwl/src/pipeline/join-our-fashion-revolution.md

 title: Join our fashion revolution
 intro: >-
   We’re buying and throwing away more clothes than ever before and it’s costing our planet dearly.
-See how you can join us to make a change.
+Join us to make a change.
 date: 2020-01-09T14:31:28.146Z
 image: /uploads/Fashion photo2.jpg
 ---